sonibla/pytorch_keras_converter/README.md

 A *tuple* or *list* of names of the models to convert OR
-A *str* telling the emplacement of a file containing names of models to convert (one model per line)
+A *str* telling the emplacement of a file containing names of models to convert (one model per line).
 If you want a particular config for each model, put it between parenthesis after model's name, for example:
 'se_resnet50(pretrained=None)'